rcompos/kubespray-and-pray/README.md

 ### Gluster Filesystem ###

-This optional step creates a k8s default storage class using the distributed filesystem GlusterFS.
+This optional step creates a Kubernetes default storage class using the distributed filesystem GlusterFS, managed with Heketi.

 Requirement:  Additional physical or virtual disk.
 By default, /dev/sdc is used.